Contact

 Editorial clients:

-Der Spiegel // The Guardian // The Times and The Sunday Times // POLITICO Europe // The New York Times // The Washington Post // National Geographic Magazine // WIRED // BBC // Stern // Buzzfeed News // The National // The Observer // Monocle Magazine // De Volkskrant // CNN // Libération // Deutsche Welle // JWD Magazin // Dagens Nyheter // Le Figaro // NewsCorp Australia // them.us // & others.
+Der Spiegel // The Guardian // The Times and The Sunday Times // POLITICO Europe // The New York Times // The Washington Post // National Geographic Magazine // The Economist // WIRED // BBC // Stern // Buzzfeed News // The Observer // Monocle Magazine // De Volkskrant // CNN // Libération // Deutsche Welle // Dagens Nyheter // Le Monde // NewsCorp Australia // them.us // & others.

-Written features: The Independent: New Review magazine, POLITICO Europe, The Everyday Projects, TimeOut Istanbul LGBT section writer.
+Written features: The New York Times, The Independent: New Review magazine, POLITICO Europe, The Everyday Projects, TimeOut Istanbul LGBT section writer.
 Contributed live radio coverage and reports to BBC, PRI and others.

 NGO / IGO / Corporate clients:

-OSCE, UNHCR, European Bank for Reconstruction and Development (EBRD), Amnesty International, IGLHRC, Coca Cola, Brandseers, MayDay Rescue/White Helmets, Teneo Blue Rubicon, AllOUT, Barcroft Media, Primark, International Press Institute.
+UNICEF, Disaster Emergencies Committee (UK), OSCE, UNHCR, The Peninsula Hotels, European Bank for Reconstruction and Development (EBRD), Amnesty International, IGLHRC, Coca Cola, Brandseers, MayDay Rescue/White Helmets, Teneo Blue Rubicon, AllOUT, Barcroft Media, Primark, International Press Institute.

 Getty Images Reportage - Emerging Talent 2015/16